 9 Components of an High-Performance Culture

-A company culture is what defines each business; it is the DNA of your organisation though many do not know it exists.
+A company culture is what defines each business; impacting the quality & consistency of employee performance.
+Learn how to build a high-performance culture.
 It is the true and unique identifier of a successful business.
-Aspects of your organisation like product and techniques can be replicated by another company; however, your culture is irreplaceable.
+Aspects of your organization like product and techniques can be replicated by another company; however, your culture is irreplaceable.
 It is the personality, its essence, and it is what differentiates your company from the competitors in the minds of the stakeholders.

-A high-performing culture of an organisation is important since it is the formula that guides the team, motivates, and inspires employees to perform better.
-It also attracts the best talent and retains them inside the organisation.
-Great culture attracts and retains the best partners for successful business.
+A high-performance culture is important since it is the formula that guides the team, motivates, and inspires employees to perform better.
+It also attracts the best talent and retains them inside the organization.
+A high-performance culture attracts and retains the best partners for successful business.
 What you believe in and stand for will make others want to associate with you.
 It defines how your team interacts among themselves and with the outside stakeholders specifically customers, media, partners, and suppliers.

 So, what makes up the corporate culture?